 Mini-LED vs Micro-LED – the new LCD vs OLED

 This makes Mini-LED much more practical to produce compared to Micro-LED, and they should be more affordable as a result.
-Placing lots of tiny OLEDs on a display works fine for large TVs but it has proven very difficult in smaller, high pixel density displays for laptops and smartphones.
+Placing lots of tiny OLEDs on a display works for large TVs, such as Samsung’s colossal 110″ The Wall, but it has proven very difficult in smaller, high pixel density displays for laptops and smartphones.
 The Mini variant is less likely to suffer from these production difficulties as it’s not as bound by pixel density.
 It should therefore be better suited to small form factors.
-Although only a few commercial TV products use this technology just yet.

 Micro-LED still has the edge when it comes to contrast ratio and deepest blacks, but it comes at a much higher price point.
 What’s important is that the gap between LCD and OLED narrows with Mini-LED.